ProcessMaker/modeler/README.md

 This event is fired before the modeler and [BpmnModdle](https://github.com/bpmn-io/bpmn-moddle) are set up and mounted.
 Listeners to this event are passed an object with three methods: `registerInspectorExtension`, `registerBpmnExtension`, and `registerNode`.

+You call the `registerInspectorExtension` method to hook into the modeler initialization process to add custom properties to the inspector panel for elements.
+This is intended to add custom behaviour that should **not** be available to all modeler instances; the intended use-case is to add custom properties for connectors.

 ```javascript
 import bpmnExtension from '@processmaker/processmaker-bpmn-moddle/resources/processmaker.json';
 import { intermediateMessageCatchEvent } from '@/components/nodes';